ceciliaquinto/DatabaseProject/README.md

 ---
 # ✅ Step 1: Understanding the Raw Data

-Each sensor produced a CSV file per run.
+Each sensor produced a CSV file for each test ID and run.
 These files originally included:

-- Sensor readings over time for each Test ID (1 to 50)
+- Time-series sensor readings for each Test ID (typically from 1 to 50)
+- Each run was recorded separately (e.g., Run 1 and Run 2)
+- Filenames contained the Test ID and run number in the file name, but not inside the CSV content, especially for E-nose and IR sensors.
+- **E-nose example:** `001run1.csv`, `001run2.csv`, `002run1.csv`
+- **IR example:** `unm_001_1_2024.csv`, `uni_001_2.csv`, `unm_012_2_2024.csv`

+Common issues found in the raw data:

-- Some columns with missing or invalid values
+- Missing or invalid values in some columns
-- Inconsistent formatting, such as:
-  - Commas instead of dots for decimal numbers
+- Decimal values using commas instead of dots (e.g., `3,14` instead of `3.14`)
-  - Empty cells
+- Empty cells or NaN values
-  - Column headers missing or mismatched
+- Missing or mismatched column headers
-  - Extra columns or misaligned rows
+- Extra columns or misaligned rows in some files
+- Some files had no `TEST_ID` value inside the file; it was only found in the filename
+  - ➤ For consistency, we added a new `TEST_ID` column during preprocessing
  ---

 ## ✅ Step 2: Cleaning the Data